ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/REFERENCE.md

-# Chatbot Mini-Project Reference Guide
+# Chatbot Project Reference Guide

 This reference guide maps each chatbot level to relevant lessons from Weeks 1-6, helping you understand which skills you'll need and where to find additional help.